Youth After School Program

 Special events such as overnights, bake sales, talent shows, spirit days, carnivals, and out of town trips are also important aspects of summer camp.

-The camp operates Monday through Friday, from 9 a.m. to 4 p.m.
-Lunch and snacks are provided daily.
+The camp operates Monday through Friday, from 9 am - 5 pm.
+Breakfast, Lunch, Snack and Dinner are provided daily.

 Register or Volunteer